back

 Private Student Loans

-A private student loan is provided by private organizations.
+A private student loan is provided by a private organization.
 Students can get private loans from banks, credit unions, and state-based or state-affiliated organizations.
 The repayment terms and interest rates vary depending on the private lender and the student’s financial background.

 What Is a Financial Aid Package?